 Lake George is a popular attraction for water lovers due to its breathtaking natural beauty.
-While the land of the Adirondack Park and the Lake George Village hold numerous exciting diversions, the great attraction of the area is the lake itself.
+The land of the Adirondack Park and the Lake George Village hold numerous exciting diversions.
+The great attraction of the area though is the lake itself.
 The lake is 32 miles long with a surface area of roughly 28,000 acres.

 Due to the sheer size of Lake George, boating is a popular pastime, however the lake never feels too busy.
 There are numerous marinas, launch sites, and rentals along the shores of the lake.
-Water enthusiasts can enjoy water skiing, tubing, and other exhilirating activities while the peaceful islands are a great place for relaxation.
+Water enthusiasts can enjoy water skiing, tubing, and other exhilirating activities.
+The peaceful islands are a great place for relaxation.
 The wide and narrow shallows are great for paddlers.